Walter James Bolton

 Walter James Bolton (13 August 1888 – 18 February 1957) was a New Zealand farmer who was found guilty of poisoning his wife.
 He is known as the last person to be executed in New Zealand before the abolition of capital punishment.

 Bolton was born in Wanganui and grew up in nearby Mangamahu.
 He married Beatrice Mabel Jones in 1913, but Beatrice died on 11 July 1956 after a long and debilitating illness.
 An autopsy found traces of arsenic in her body, and a police investigation was launched.
 Bolton was formally charged with her murder in September.

+Bolton made several statements to the police that would not be shared with the jury.
+Bolton said he suffered from erectile dysfunction and that this affected the relationship he had with Beatrice's sister, Florence Doughty.
+He also said Doughty had seduced him on at least one occasion.